MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/manage-account-users.md

 2. Click the **Reset password** button at the bottom of the page.
 3. A confirmation page will appear showing the login info for the user, including a temporary password.

+   > [!IMPORTANT]
-   > **Important**  Be sure to print or copy this info and provide it to the user, as you won't be able to access the temporary password after you leave this page.
+   >  Be sure to print or copy this info and provide it to the user, as you won't be able to access the temporary password after you leave this page.

 ## Add and manage groups